Practicing Music in Japan

 Large Parks and Rivers

-If you love playing outside, worried about playing in your apartment and want to keep it free.
-Large parks and rivers can be an acceptable place to play music.
-The main focus is to be in a none residential area, playing during the day and not to annoy anyone.
+If you love playing outside, worried about playing in your apartment, and want to keep it free.
+Large parks and rivers with beautiful landscapes and Green Spaces can be an acceptable place to play music.
+The main focus is to be in a none residential area, playing during the day, and not to be annoying anyone.